Skip to main content

 Step 1: Basic definitions

 We'll start by defining a Vec3f struct, which will use to represent a vector in 3D space as well as RGB pixels.
 We'll use a SIMD representation for our vector to enable vectorized operations.
-Note that since the SIMD type only allows a power of 2, we always pad the underlying storage with a 0.
+The SIMD type is a fixed-size vector, and its size must be a power of 2.
+So we'll use a size of 4 and always pad the underlying storage with a 0.

 @register_passable("trivial")